Introduction to Bike Handlebars

 Commercially available handlebars come in a variety of different materials, but the two primary options are carbon and aluminum.
 Both are viable options and each has its own strengths.

 Aluminum is more popular than carbon, given its affordability and ability to be both lightweight and strong.
 Among discerning mountain bikers, aluminum is preferred because it is believed to be more resilient against impact.
-This sentiment is especially prevalent among downhill riders and enduro mountain bikers as they are more prone to falls.
+This sentiment is especially prevalent among aggressive mountain bikers as they are more prone to falls.
 Additionally, it is easier to judge the damage an aluminum component has sustained from a crash than it is to judge whether carbon material has been compromised.

 Carbon handlebars are fairly popular among some of the racing disciplines, most notably with road cycling and XC mountain bike racing.
 In these styles, a lighter bike is beneficial to an athlete’s performance.
 Carbon, therefore, is a great option since it can be made lighter than aluminum.
 It can also be made stiffer, which helps a rider better transfer energy into forward momentum.
 Carbon can improve ride comfort as well.
-It is very effective at damping high-frequency vibration, which is common when riding on a poorly maintained city street or over the cobbles of the Paris-Roubaix race.
+It is very effective at damping high-frequency vibration, which is common when riding on a poorly maintained city street.
 Carbon bars can help reduce some of this annoying “road chatter” that can be transferred into a cyclist’s arms.

 When choosing a handlebar, keep your personal goals in mind, such as comfort, aerodynamics and weight.
 Make your goals known to your local bicycle dealer and they will walk you through some options to successfully meet those targets.
 Their expertise will also help determine whether certain options are compatible with your current stem.
 This will ensure a proper and safe installation.
 Lastly, many shops offer in-depth services to help adjust a bike to your body’s exact specifications.
 If you plan on putting a significant amount of miles, consider taking advantage of a full bike fitting.
 It will greatly improve your cycling experience and help you select a set of bars to meet your personal needs.